 With unique climates and landscapes, homes in Australia and New Zealand face diverse ground conditions that can cause subsidence, affect building foundations and result in structural issues.

 The first tell-tale signs of subsidence often appear in the home as cracks in walls, sinking or sloping floors, or doors and windows that won’t close.
-While minor cracks are not usually cause for concern, large cracks and misaligning doors and windows can be signs of something more serious and should not be ignored.
-Cracks which are wider than 5mm or big enough for you to insert your little finger in them, or zig-zag/stepped cracks in brickwork which usually follow the mortar lines, are big indicators of possible structural problems.
+While minor cracks are not usually caused for concern, large cracks and misaligning doors and windows can be signs of something more serious and should not be ignored.
+Cracks that are wider than 5mm or big enough for you to insert your little finger in them or zig-zag/stepped cracks in the brickwork which usually follow the mortar lines, are big indicators of possible structural problems.

 Concrete underpinning: an expensive, labour intensive process

 Historically, concrete underpinning has been the go-to solution for strengthening foundations affected by soil subsidence.
 This tried and tested method has been used for more than 100 years, however, it is a costly and time intensive process that can take weeks to complete.
 It’s also inconvenient for homeowners who are generally required to vacate their home while the work is being completed.